-The section covers an account of assessment of training needs of different categories of health workers at different tiers of functioning need to be made up.
+Assessment of training needs of different categories of health workers at different tiers of functioning need to be made up.
 Based on the identified needs, training plan for awareness and training on BMW management covering state health facilities including private ones is required to be in place.
-The training sessions need to be designed for specific groups e.g.
+The training sessions need to be designed for specific groups.